 Another option for dealing with health insurance costs after a divorce is to–stay with me– not get divorced.
 While New Jersey does not offer the option of a legal separation, it does offer something very similar in what is called a New Jersey Divorce from Bed and Board.
 A divorce from bed and board is not an absolute divorce as we usually understand that term, but rather it is a limited type of divorce.
 A divorce from bed and board allows spouses to separate themselves financially while still technically remaining married.
 Since the couple will remain married, they may be able to stay on the same family health insurance plan and take advantage of the reduced cost.
 However, some health insurance companies might view a bed and board divorce as a full divorce.
 So check with your health insurance carrier when considering a bed and board divorce.
 Further, a divorce from bed and board requires a joint application, and since it doesn’t result in a full divorce, it is best used by spouses who can remain civil toward one another.
 A divorce from bed and board also does not allow either of the spouses to marry another person, so if that is a consideration, a divorce from bed and board is not an option.

 Health insurance coverage is a major financial consideration in a divorce.
-If you have questions about your health insurance during a New Jersey divorce, please contact Peter Van Aulen for a free comprehensive in office consultation.
+If you have questions about your health insurance during a New Jersey divorce, please contact Peter Van Aulen for a free initial consultation.